JanusGraph/janusgraph/janusgraph-examples/example-tinkergraph/README.md

 ## Run the example

-This command can be run from the `examples` or the project's directory.
+This command can be run from `examples` or the project's directory.

 ```
 mvn exec:java -pl :example-tinkergraph